 Role: Trailer Editor

-ESC/APE is a first person, movement & physics based combat game where you take control of Abe, a genetically enhanced ape that has been held in captivity for testing his entire life.
-Slide, throw, and slam your way through the trials laid out before you and prove you are the apex specimen.
+ESC/APE is a first-person, movement & physics-based combat game where you take control of Abe, a genetically enhanced ape that has been held in captivity for testing his entire life.
+Slide, throw, and slam your way through brutal trials to prove you are the apex specimen.
 Is this just another day in the lab for Abe, or will he finally make his escape?

 Created by SKüFT